cgrindel/rspm_repo_deps_poc/discussion.md

-# How to remove Swift index JSON file
+# Proposal: How to remove Swift index JSON file

 As mentioned in #924, we want to minimize the files that are checked into source control when using `rules_swift_package_manager`.
 The goal is to only require the `Package.swift` and the